-- 182. Ubiquity benefits refer to the profit that the USP derives, owing to its USP status, from retaining a proportion of consumers who move from uneconomic to economic areas.
-Specifically, some customers who migrate are likely to remain as customers of the USP rather than switching to an alternative provider, because they are aware that the USP can provide them with services in all areas and are uninformed about the presence of other providers. - In addition, ubiquity benefits can arise from the ability of the USP to market to business customers that it is able to service their requirements nationally.
-Ubiquity benefits may also arise from the economic benefit a USP derives as a result of positive network externalities. - eir's estimate of the ubiquity benefits is solely based on the benefits arising from migration flows, i.e. an estimate of the increase in profit margins that eir generated from retaining a greater share of customers moving from uneconomic to economic areas, as a result of its USP status, than it would otherwise have retained. - In the 2010-2011 USO funding application, eir included an additional parameter, alpha (α), that was not included in eir's 2009/10 Intangible Benefits Report, to reflect that only some of its customers were unaware of alternative providers when they move. - 186.
-Alpha (α) represented the percentage of eir residential customers who were unaware of alternative providers.
-This parameter has been added to ensure that only customers who moved from uneconomic to economic areas and who were unaware of alternative providers were included in the calculation. - Oxera also noted that the way in which β^{39} is calculated for eir's final 2010-2011 USO funding application40 has been changed since eir's 2009/10 Intangible Benefits Report, although the meaning of the term remained the same.
+- 190. Ubiquity benefits refer to the profit that the USP derives, owing to its USP status, from retaining a proportion of consumers who move from uneconomic to economic areas.
+Specifically, some customers who migrate are likely to remain as customers of the USP rather than switching to an alternative provider, because they are aware that the USP can provide them with services in all areas and are uninformed about the presence of other providers. - 191.
+In addition, ubiquity benefits can arise from the ability of the USP to market to business customers that it is able to service their requirements nationally.
+Ubiquity benefits may also arise from the economic benefit a USP derives as a result of positive network externalities. - 192. eir's estimate of the ubiquity benefits is solely based on the benefits arising from migration flows, i.e. an estimate of the increase in profit margins that eir generated from retaining a greater share of customers moving from uneconomic to economic areas, as a result of its USP status, than it would otherwise have retained.

+40 WIK-Consult, 'Intangible Benefits of Universal Service Provision in Ireland; Report for eircom for the 2009/10 financial year', 30 November 2012.